nmusaelian-rally/stories-by-rel-grouped-by-features/README.md

 ## Overview
 ![](pic.png)

-The grid filters user stories by release and existance of a parent Feature.
+The grid filters user stories by release and presence of a parent Feature.
 Features themselves do not have to be scheduled for release.

 ## License